Image Source: NorthernStock/iStock.com

 The “Keep it simple, stupid!”
 (KISS) approach can be applied to virtually any field or industry.
 This design principle was articulated by the American engineer, Kelly Johnson.
 Graphic design is a specific industry that has adapted this approach, especially with logo design and the hundreds of new logos coming to life every day.
+In this budding industry, it’s important to know about the simple vs generic logo design battle that’s fought everyday in an attempt to be original.

 With so much competition, designers strive to come up with unique and innovative designs that would become recognizable.
 While there is certainly no substitute for hard work, sometimes the KISS approach works really well here.